 Google Pixel 2 XL vs Apple iPhone X: Design

 - iPhone X: 143.6 x 70.9 x 7.7mm, 174g

 - Pixel 2 XL: 157.9 x 76.7 x 7.9mm, 175g

 - iPhone X has wireless charging

-The Google Pixel 2 XL features a design made from a combination of glass and metal, with a metal frame and a glass panel at the top of the rear housing the single-lens camera sensor.
-There is a circular fingerprint sensor just beneath the glass panel on the back, while "G" branding is positioned at the very bottom of the rear.
+The Google Pixel 2 XL features a combination of glass and metal, with a metal frame and a glass panel at the top of the rear housing the single-lens camera sensor.
+There is a circular fingerprint sensor just beneath the glass panel on the back, while subtle "G" branding is positioned at the very bottom of the rear.

-The Pixel 2 XL has an almost all screen front with very slim bezels at the top and bottom featuring front-facing speakers within them, and there is a orange button on the right edge with the volume rocker for a splash of colour.
+The Pixel 2 XL has an almost all screen front with fairly slim bezels at the top and bottom featuring front-facing speakers within them, and there is a power button on the right edge with the volume rocker.

 The Apple iPhone X meanwhile, has a metal and glass design too, though the entire rear is glass, rather than just a panel at the top like the Pixel 2 XL.
 There is a dual-camera setup in the top left-hand corner, along with an Apple logo in the middle of the rear.

-The front is all screen, with just a small tab at the top for the front-facing camera and sensors, while stereo speakers are positioned either side of the Lightning port at the bottom of the device.
+The front is all screen, with just a small notch at the top for the front-facing camera and Face ID sensors, while stereo speakers are positioned either side of the Lightning port at the bottom of the device.